 Whatever I was feeling, it wasn’t real.
 It had to be witchcraft.
 A curse.
 Something.

 I screamed as the pain multiplied.
 This time it started with my toes.
-They were still safe and sound in my flippers, but it was as if they’d been chopped of.

-And then my knees.
+Then my knees.

 And then I couldn’t move my legs.